completed projects are presented in my .

 Underhill to characterize and apply a mouse model for synovial

-sarcoma to investigate epigenetic treatment strategies (with a
+sarcoma to investigate epigenetic and other novel treatment

 The Terry Fox Marathon of Hope represents a national initiative to accelerate Canada's transition to a future of precision oncology -- treatment directed to the specific underlying molecular mechanisms driving each individuals' tumor biology.
 Our group has, in collaboration with prominent sarcoma researchers at the University of Toronto, been funded to generate a public resource of genomic, transcriptomic, epigenetic, histologic and clinical information about sarcomas.
-We are currently focussing on synovial sarcoma, chondrosarcoma, and a spine tumor type called chordoma, with additional work planned on clear cell sarcoma and myxoid liposarcoma.
+We are currently focussing on synovial sarcoma, chondrosarcoma, and a spine tumor type called chordoma, with additional work planned on clear cell sarcoma, myxoid liposarcoma, endometrial stromal sarcoma and leiomyosarcomas.

-Early in my career, working with Matt van de Rijn, and
+Early in my career, working with Matt van de Rijn in a

-stimulating factor rearrangements and overactivity as the driver
+stimulating factor rearrangements and CSF1R overactivity as the

-event in TGCT, a neoplasm that destroys joints in young people.
+driver event in TGCT, a neoplasm that destroys joints in young

 advances of the year in 2019.
 Recent work from our groups

-have reopened questions into cooperating mutations and where and
+have reopened questions into cooperating mutations and into where

-how CSF1 is expressed, the answers to which we believe will guide
+and how CSF1 is expressed, the answers to which we believe will

 Fox Research Institute Program Project in collaboration with